floss1138/dbDotCad/README.md

 Numbers are added to duplicate attribute tags to ensure that they are unique.
 It is useful (best practice) to make one of attributes the drawing identifier and to create a block name including a version number - it is usual to modify the blocks over time and this needs to be correctly identified by the program/database.

-The header row in a file created by ATTOUT would look like this if a badly designed block used the DCC_TITLE tag twice:
+The header row in a file created by ATTOUT would look like this if a badly designed block used the TITLE tag twice:

-HANDLE  BLOCKNAME  DDC_TITLE  DDC_FILENAME DDC_TITLE(1)
+HANDLE &nbsp &nbsp BLOCKNAME &nbsp &nbsp TITLE &nbsp &nbsp FNAME TITLE(1)

 There is a column for each attribute from all selected blocks, attribute labels that do not apply to a specific block are indicated with